 Other schools that offer master’s degrees in cognitive psychology include:

-- The Teachers College offers a master’s degree in cognitive studies in education which explores the cognitive mechanisms that underlie learning and thinking in educational settings
+- Teachers College: Master’s Degree in Cognitive Studies in Education explores the cognitive mechanisms that underlie learning and thinking in educational settings.

 Other schools that offer master’s degrees in community counseling include:

 - The University of Hawaii at Manoa offers a master’s degree in community and cultural psychology that leads to a PhD program in psychology.